harleypig/dotvim/docs/core-requirements.md

   * The location of configuration files (if any) that hold this information.
   * Any additional notes or considerations relevant to the setup or usage of the feature.

+* For the plugins used section, include the name of the plugin, the type (ale, coc, vim plugin or builtin), a link to documentation and repository if available.

 Core Requirements:

 * Required External Packages
+* Plugins Used
+* Language Server
 * Syntax Highlighting
 * Linting and Static Analysis
 * Auto Completion